-GREDELL Engineering Resources, Inc. (Gredell Engineering) conducted the annual inspection by a qualified professional engineer of Pond 001, Cell 4 at Associated Electric Cooperative's (AECI) Thomas Hill Energy Center (THEC), as required by 40 CFR 257.83 (b) to ensure that the design, construction, operation, and maintenance of the CCR unit is consistent with recognized and generally accepted engineering standards.
-Bruce Dawson, P.E., Gredell Engineering, accompanied by Ben Gutz, AECI, conducted an on-site inspection of Pond 001, Cell 4 (Cell 4) July 18, 2022.
+GREDELL Engineering Resources, Inc. (GER) conducted the annual inspection by a qualified professional engineer of Pond 001, Cell 4 at Associated Electric Cooperative's (AECI) Thomas Hill Energy Center (THEC), as required by 40 CFR 257.83 (b) to ensure that the design, construction, operation, and maintenance of the CCR unit is consistent with recognized and generally accepted engineering standards.
+Wayne Elliott, E.I., GER, under the supervision of Bruce Dawson, P.E., GER, conducted an on-site inspection of Pond 001, Cell 4 (Cell 4) on August 16, 2023.
 The following is the inspection report required by 40 CFR 257.83 (b) (2).